faasm/experiment-base/docs/azure.md

 **Important: VM scale sets are EXPENSIVE.
 Make sure you delete the cluster once you are done with it.**

+Note that these are only needed for running micro benchmarks.

 To bootstrap the cluster run:

 ```bash
 ./az-vm/az_vms.sh create <NUM_VMS>
 ```